InstaLight/mini-siem/README.md

 A small **SIEM-style** project: OS agents tail authentication logs, send **newline-delimited JSON** over **TCP** to a Python server.
 The server stores events, runs **pluggable detection rules**, and exposes a **FastAPI** dashboard.

-> **Note:** This is a learning / lab architecture.
-For production you would add TLS, stronger auth, durable storage, and hardened parsing.

 ## Architecture

 ```